Unexpected design: Transforming a police gym into a wedding venue

 On the upper level, working within the constraints of the mezzanine and the bow truss grid, the designers chose to amplify the gymnasium’s industrial scale rather than soften it.
 “Rather than hiding these, we turned them into a focal point, even sandblasting the ceiling to highlight the raw architecture,” AAHA said.
 Below, where a dense column grid narrowed the field of options, repetition became an organizing principle.
 Columns were mirrored to establish rhythm and pressed into service as custom drink rails that operate as both structural covers and standing-height tables.

-Preservation guidelines for the historic property heavily guided the scope of their design: Gym windows, floors, ceilings and a historic pony wall were designated untouchable, while less programmatically useful spaces were reclassified rather than removed.
+Preservation guidelines for the historic property heavily guided the scope of their design: Gym windows, floors, ceilings and a historic pony wall were all staying and utilized in the new design, while less programmatically useful spaces were reclassified rather than removed.
 The tiled shower rooms, for instance, became storage.
 “Since showers weren’t needed for the venue, we converted that space into storage to keep the tile intact for future historical significance while serving a current need,” the firm said.

 Wedding choreography